Hopes are dim as US and China resume high-stakes trade talks

 “The business community has been prepared for more of a long-term fight,” Yang said.
 “They have had a long time — more than a year — to prepare for the imposition” of more U.S. tariffs.

 “The expectation for a great deal is probably gone,” Yang said.
-“It would probably be too ambitious to a achieve a deal for China to give up Made in China 2025 or its industrial policies.
+“It would probably be too ambitious to achieve a deal for China to give up Made in China 2025 or its industrial policies.
 I think that never has been a realistic goal.”

 AP Writer Kevin Freking contributed to this report.

-Note: This story has been corrected to show that China is combating African swine fever, not flu.